 They say knowledge is power.
 However, too many of our people seem not to possess this power.
 As a consequence, as the demand for soft drinks significantly declines in the Western States, here in African countries, the industry is booming.

 The decline in demand is due to scientific research that proves that soft drinks have no nutritional value whatsoever for the body.

 These drinks are the culprits behind diabetes, weight gain, and increased risk of cardiovascular disease.
 When it comes to unborn children, soft drinks are hazardous as they harm the baby’s health before they are born.

 Recent studies link the consumption of soft drinks with poor thinking abilities.
 Research performed in Huntington Hospital New York revealed that pregnant women who drink soda have a higher risk of having children with poorer non-verbal problem-solving skills.

 The bones become brittle, and you risk developing back pain.
-The baby risks developing poor bone density which means a high risk of bone fracture during his/her life.
+The baby risks developing poor bone density, which means a high bone fracture risk during his/her life.

 The sugars not only increase your chances of gaining weight but also the infant.
 The child is likely to suffer from obesity, diabetes, high blood pressure, and heart disease.

 The artificial sweeteners are not a safe alternative as the chemical compounds contained in the sweetener can negatively affect the baby.
 There is a lack of consensus as to what amount of soda is safe for the baby.